cocos/cocos-docs/en/scripting/decorator.md

 ## `cc` class

-When applying a decorator [ccclass](#ccclass) to a class, such class is called a `cc` class. `cc` class injects additional information to control Cocos Creator 3.0's serialization of the class object, the editor's presentation of the class object, etc. Therefore, component classes that do not have `ccclass` declared cannot be added to nodes as components either.
+When applying a decorator [ccclass](#ccclass) to a class, such class is called a `cc` class.
+A `cc` class injects additional information to control Cocos Creator 3.0's serialization of the class object, the editor's presentation of the class object, etc. Therefore, component classes that do not have `ccclass` declared, cannot be added to nodes as components either.

 The various characteristics of the `cc` class are specified by the `ccclass(name)` argument.

 The parameter `name` specifies the name of the `cc` class, which is **unique**.
-When the corresponding `cc` class needs to be retrieved, it can be found by its `cc` class name, e.g.
+When the corresponding `cc` class needs to be retrieved, it can be found by its `cc` class name, e.g.:

 - Serialization.
 If the object is a `cc` class object, the `cc` class name of the object will be recorded during serialization, and the corresponding `cc` class will be found for serialization based on this name during deserialization.